-Wharton dean Geoffrey Garrett will leave Penn to serve as a dean at the University of Southern California’s Marshall School of Business.
+Wharton dean Geoffrey Garrett will leave Penn to serve as dean of the University of Southern California’s Marshall School of Business.

 Garrett will assume the role on July 1, 2020 and succeed former dean Jim Ellis, who held the position for over a decade.
 The Los Angeles Times reported in December that USC removed Ellis due to his handling of sexual harassment and discrimination complaints.

-“I wasn’t involved in any of that, and I don’t have insight into it,” Garrett told The Los Angeles Times.
+“I wasn’t involved in any of that, and I don’t have insight into it,” Garrett told the LA Times.
 “I respect Jim Ellis immensely, and it’s clear from a distance that he did some wonderful things in his time as dean.”

-Garrett told The Los Angeles Times that his decision to leave was partly because of family reasons, as his wife is from Northern California, and because of the “diversity and dynamism of the L.A. economy and its place on the Pacific Rim.”
+Garrett told the LA Times that his decision to leave was made partly because of family reasons, as his wife is from Northern California, and because of the “diversity and dynamism of the LA economy and its place on the Pacific Rim.”

-“Professionally, the obvious thing to say about Marshall is they’ve been on an incredible upward ascent for a couple of decades, and I want to be a part of that," Garrett told The Los Angeles Times.
+“Professionally, the obvious thing to say about Marshall is they’ve been on an incredible upward ascent for a couple of decades, and I want to be a part of that," Garrett told the LA Times.

 As dean, Garrett oversaw the launch of the Penn Wharton China Center in Beijing and saw record enrollments in the MBA Program for Executives in San Francisco, according to Penn Today.